Q-Future/CMC-Bench/README.md

   <img style="width:50%" src="fig/radar-i2t.png"><img style="width:50%" src="fig/radar-t2i.png">
 </div>

 The leaderboard for I2T and T2I models are shown below.
 The I2T models are combined with RealVis as T2I, while T2I models are combined with GPT-4o as I2T.
-For detailed performance on differnet content types, please check our paper.
+For detail on differnet content types, please check our paper.
 <div align=center>